-Radiation therapy uses high-energy beams called x-rays to destroy cancer cells by damaging their DNA.
-It’s very effective at controlling or eliminating tumors at specific sites in the body and can improve a patient’s prognosis.
+Radiation therapy for lung cancer uses high-energy beams called x-rays to kill cancer cells.
+It is very effective at controlling or eliminating tumors at specific sites in the body and can improve a patient’s prognosis.

 At Memorial Sloan Kettering Cancer Center, we give radiation therapy to treat people whose lung cancers are confined to the chest but cannot be removed surgically.
-Using the most-advanced technologies, we can now deliver powerful doses of radiation directly to your tumor with exquisite precision.
-The approaches we use can reduce the number of sessions required for radiation treatment in comparison with more conventional approaches, while also limiting the risk of side effects.
+Using the most advanced technologies, we can now deliver powerful doses of radiation directly to your tumor with great precision.
+Some of the techniques we use can reduce the number of radiation treatments you need compared with more traditional approaches, while also limiting the risk of side effects.

-Radiation therapy can also be used as a palliative measure to improve quality of life among patients whose disease does not respond to surgery or chemotherapy.
+We also can use radiation therapy to relieve symptoms and improve quality of life in people whose cancer does not respond to surgery or chemotherapy.

 Types of Radiation Therapy

 Our radiation oncologists pioneered the use of intensity-modulated radiation therapy (IMRT) to treat lung cancer.
-Following a CT scan that maps the tumor in 3-D, IMRT uses sophisticated computer programs to calculate and deliver variable doses of radiation directly to the tumor from different angles.
-This technology targets the tumor while sparing the healthy tissue that surrounds it, enhancing your radiation oncologist’s ability to administer a lethal dose of radiation to lung tumors, especially those that involve the central structures in the chest such as the lymph nodes.
+Following a CT scan that maps the tumor in 3-D, IMRT uses sophisticated computer programs to calculate and deliver customized doses of radiation directly to the tumor from different angles.
+This makes it possible to give a high dose of radiation to lung tumors, especially those that involve the central structures in the chest such as the lymph nodes.

-Because the traditional method of using a CT scan to target the tumor can sometimes damage normal tissue containing no cancer cells, we have incorporated PET imaging into the treatment planning process.
+Because it can be hard to distinguish tumor cells from nearby normal tissue when using traditional CT scans, we incorporate PET imaging into the treatment planning process.
 PET technology allows our doctors to more precisely — and safely — target the tissue containing cancer cells and avoid harming healthy tissue.

-Some people with lung cancer may be candidates for intraoperative radiation therapy, a brachytherapy procedure in which we deliver radiation therapy during surgery in order to help decrease the risk of cancer returning after treatment (recurring).
+Some people with lung cancer may be candidates for brachytherapy.
+This involves implanting radioactive material sealed inside a thin tube into the body during surgery to help decrease the risk of cancer returning after treatment.
 We are also able to deliver high doses of radiation to the airways using a specialized approach called endobronchial brachytherapy.
-This localized form of radiation therapy may be useful in selected patients whose cancer has returned in the larger airways.
+This form of radiation therapy may be useful in selected patients whose cancer has returned in the larger airways.

 Many of our clinical trials aim to further improve the precision of our imaging and radiation delivery techniques.
 Our goal is to minimize damage to surrounding normal tissues and maximize the effectiveness of the radiation treatment to the tumor.